My first passion is travelling, closely followed by my passion for animals.

 If you're specifically for jobs in Australia, by applying for the Work and Holiday visa, you'll become eligible to work and live in Australia for at least 1 year.

-With paid contracted jobs it is common that the successful candidate will receive quite a competitive expatriate package which includes accommodation, transport, health insurance, visa and of course flights.
+- It's common to receive a competitive expatriate package which includes accommodation, transport, health insurance, visa and of course flights.
 These packages really reduce monthly outgoings, which will in turn allow finances to be spent on what you actually want, meaning more trips.

 Being based for a contracted period in an exotic spot can be of great benefit.
 Flights to spots that were once inaccessible due to long duration and painful costs have now become weekend getaways.